 Readers loved it, and more stories followed.
 In 1880, Harris’s first collection, Uncle Remus: His Songs and His Sayings – Folklore of the Old Plantation, was published.
 Over 10,000 copies sold in the first four months.
 The Uncle Remus stories became an international sensation.
 By writing down the Brer Rabbit stories and other African folktales he had heard, Harris preserved and popularized them.
 He was also one of the first modern authors to anthropomorphize animals, giving them a voice in his stories.

 Over the next two decades, Harris published thirty-five books of folklore and fiction, and wrote thousands of articles for the Constitution.
 His work influenced writers such as Mark Twain and Rudyard Kipling and helped to create a new genre of animal stories that set an example for Walt Disney and many others to come.

 Harris retired from the Constitution in 1900 and founded Uncle Remus’s Magazine.
 In the last years of his life, he was honored by President Theodore Roosevelt and named to the American Academy of Arts and Letters.

 When Harris died on July 3, 1908, at the age of 60, he was mourned internationally.
 His widow, Esther LaRose Harris, gave their home, The Wren’s Nest, to the Uncle Remus Memorial Association in 1913.
 It has been a treasured Atlanta landmark, and a national memorial to Harris, ever since.

 At the time of his death in 1908, Harris’ popularity as a writer was surpassed only by that of his friend and admirer Mark Twain.

-If you prefer to listen, press play on this 26-minute 1941 radio play written by Arthur Miller:
+If you prefer, click the link below to listen to a 26-minute 1941 radio play about Harris written by Arthur Miller.